 The study attributes this increase to a number of interacting factors including the rise in media attention devoted to advanced asana, the types of classes studios offer, beginner or level one students attending classes above their skill level, and a lack of teaching experience and anatomical knowledge on the part of the instructor.

-For golden age or injured populations, it is hypothesized that declines in mobility and flexibility due to old age or injury coupled with attending classes not suited to their body’s needs may be at fault.
+For golden age or injured populations, it is hypothesized that declines in mobility and flexibility due to old age or injury coupled with attending classes not suited to their body’s needs may be at fault for the rise in yoga injuries.
 Researchers noted that many people receive referrals to yoga from physical therapists who may not be able to distinguish the many nuanced practices the world of yoga offers, and thus, people end up in classes with the potential to harm instead of help.

-With so many interacting factors contributing to yoga injuries, it is important not only as a practitioner but as an instructor to be informed enough to offer a practice which brings health to every student and minimizes the potential for harm.
+With so many interacting factors contributing to the rise of yoga injuries, it is important not only as a practitioner but as an instructor to be informed enough to offer a practice which brings health to every student and minimizes the potential for harm.

 Swain, T. A., & McGwin, G. (2016).
 Yoga-related injuries in the United States from 2001 to 2014.
 Orthopedic Journal of Sports Medicine, 4(11), 2325967116671703. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5117171/

-Do you want to deepen your knowledge of anatomy, biomechanics and adaptive practices to keep your students safe?
+Do you want to deepen your knowledge of how to prevent yoga injuries, anatomy, biomechanics and adaptive practices to keep your students safe?

 With this in mind, Samantha Akers and Liz Heffernan bring you the essential jewels of knowledge from their careers as C-IAYT certified yoga therapists, E-RYT 500 instructors and their combined experience of over 40 years teaching yoga in the flagship program: